sam-cole-vfunction/vFunction-Workshop-AH/content/10_Setup/01_Build.md

 ### Setup Remote Desktop to Workshop Windows VM

-1. Switch to the EC2 Instances page in the region you set to deploy the workshop
+1. Switch to the EC2 instances page in the region you set to deploy the workshop

 2. Open the EC2 instance with the name starting with workshop-windows (should be in running state) and copy its public IPv4 Address

 3. Open your Remote Desktop Protocol (RDP) client and paste the IP as the Host Name or Address

 4. Start the RDP session.
-The user name is ```workshop``` the password is ```vFunction2021!```
+User name: ```workshop``` the Password: ```vFunction2021!```

-5. If prompted, approve the certificate to access the remote machine
+5. If prompted, approve the certificate to access the remote machine.

 6. You should now see the Windows Desktop running on the Dev VM.